-- Using computational and reasoning skills, demonstrates entry-level skills for accuracy in drawings, and identifies the relationship of features to demonstrate visualization proficiency. - Formulate, design, revise, and construct projects utilizing knowledge of proper construction materials and resources based on design criteria, and be able to defend, explain, and discuss. - Design and generate Architectural and Engineering documents using two-dimensional and three-dimensional CAD programs. - Demonstrate operational competence in using surveying hand tools and equipment. - Demonstrate communication, critical thinking, research, and problem-solving skills. - Illustrate within the design process an understanding of the balance between cultures, community, and the environment.
+- putational and reasoning skills, demonstrates skills for accuracy in drawings, and identifies nship of features to demonstrate visualization - design, revise, and construct projects utilizing of proper construction materials and resources esign criteria, and be able to defend, explain, - generate Architectural and Engineering docutwo-dimensional and three-dimensional CAD - te operational competence in using surveying and equipment. - te communication, critical thinking, research, m-solving skills. - ithin the design process an understanding of the ween cultures, community, and the environment.

-• Proficiency levels in reading, writing and/or mathematics are required to register for some or all of the Program courses:
+evels in reading, writing and/or mathematics are register for some or all of the Program courses: